- Tehran's key ski spots lie in the Alborz mountains.

 If you’re a winter sports enthusiast looking for an exhilarating skiing experience, Tehran offers some of the most remarkable ski resorts in Iran.
 Conveniently situated at the foothills of the majestic Alborz mountain range, Tehran serves as a gateway to world-class skiing destinations.

 1. Abali Ski Resort

 The Abali Ski Resort holds the distinction of being Tehran’s oldest ski resort, and it was the first in the region to feature ski lift equipment.
-Situated 75 km east of Tehran, this venerable resort is part of the Abali district and can be reached easily via Haraz Road.
+Abali is one of the best Tehran ski resorts.

 Abali sets itself apart with a diverse array of amenities, which make it a favorite among both local and international visitors.
 The resort boasts five distinct ski runs, therapeutic hot water springs, the culturally significant Imamzadeh Shrine, and consistent, pleasant weather all year round.
 Its wide-ranging offerings have helped Abali garner more public attention compared to other ski resorts in the area.

-When it comes to ski infrastructure, Abali is well-equipped.
-The resort features 1 cable car, 5 button lifts (also known as drag lifts), 1 chair lift, and 3 t-bar lifts.
-The resort’s layout is divided into three separate areas: the NIOC (National Iranian Oil Company) ski piste, private pistes, and the Physical Education Organization piste.
+Abali excels with its ski infrastructure, offering 1 cable car, 5 button lifts, 1 chair lift, and 3 t-bar lifts.
+The resort features three areas: NIOC ski piste, private pistes, and the Physical Education Organization piste.